maqsoftware/Pehla-Class/LOCALIZE.md

 ### 4. Stories
 Localised stories each have an `id` and reside in `assets/oc-reading/books/xr-[id]/`.
 Each story has configuration file `book.xml`.
-Presentational apsects of the story are defined on the `book` element.
+Presentational aspects of the story are defined on the `book` element.
 Each `page` contains one or more localised `para`.
 A `page` can have an optional `picjustify` attribute to specify the page layout.

 In lower level stories, there is a syllable breakdown for each word, delimited by `/`.
 The title and first page of the _A very tall man_ story in Swahili are represented like this: